holochain/docs-pages/src/pages/concepts/7_validation.md

 ## Final note: genesis self-check

 There is one more pseudo-validation function you should know about: the **genesis self-check**.
 As with validation functions, you define this callback in your integrity zomes.
-Its job is to 'pre-validate' an agent's membrane proof before she joins a network, to prevent her from accidentally committing a membrane proof that woud bar her from the network forever.
+Its job is to 'pre-validate' an agent's membrane proof before she joins a network, to prevent her from accidentally committing a membrane proof that would bar her from participating in the network forever.

 This function exists because the validity of a membrane proof may depend on DHT data --- for instance, it may contain the hash of a signed entry from a group's administrator that grants the newcomer access to the network.
 But the newcomer can't know whether her membrane proof will pass validation before she joins the network, because she can't access that data yet.
 So this function is meant to verify as much as it can without network access.

 If the self-check fails, the cell fails to be created and the rest of the cells in the hApp are disabled.
-Then an error is passed back to the system that's trying to install the app (usually this is the [Holochain Launcher](https://github.com/holochain/launcher), which will then show an error message to the user).
+Then an error is passed back to the system that's trying to install the app (usually this is the [Holochain Launcher](https://github.com/holochain/launcher), which will then show an error message to the user.

 ## Key takeaways